gperdrizet/ariel-data-challenge/docs/_posts/2025-09-04-even-more-EDA-axis_info.md

 The CDS processing works - we get positive signal values and the frame count is exactly halved.
 However, CDS is just one step in the full calibration pipeline.

-## The Full Calibration Picture
+## 4. TODO: image correction/calibration

-The analysis confirms what the competition organizers hinted at: proper data reduction is crucial.
+This is only one step in the basic data preprocessing pipeline - proper data reduction is going to be crucial.
 The complete preprocessing pipeline needs to handle:

 1. **Analog-to-Digital Conversion** - Convert raw counts to physical units
 2. **Hot/Dead Pixel Masking** - Remove problematic detector pixels